 Recently I've been exploring the cause and effects of Sacroiliac joint dysfunction, and postural instability causing pain/discomfort in the long term.
 Since teaching yoga I've seen many participants suffer with “lower back” or “hip” pain, which upon further investigation has revealed aggravation in the SI joint.

-Those of you who have attended my yoga classes will know I prefer to have music playing in the background, arranged to complement the energy level of the class.
+Here are some playlists for yoga that I like to have in the background of my yoga classes.
+The music is arranged to complement the energy level of the class.
 I've found that background music also adds a sensory element to help anchor the 'monkey mind'.
-Many have queried the tracks, so I've compiled three of my yoga playlists in Spotify.
+Many have queried the tracks, so I've compiled some of my yoga playlists in Spotify.

 Instead of setting goals at the start of each year, I prefer to choose a word (or three) to be my theme for the year.
 I can then revisit at regular intervals throughout the year to ensure my actions and intentions are aligned with this theme.
 This year, my main focus word has been “EASE”.